Newspapers at the Washington State Library

 *Note: Includes the previously offered product, Spokesman-Review "Digital Microfilm"

 Washington News Sources (NewsBank) - Explore and research topics across Washington State.
 This resource contains news sources from across the state including: the Bellingham Herald, Chinook Observer, Chronicle, Columbian, Daily Herald, Daily News, Daily Record, Daily World, Kitsap Sun, News Tribune, The Olympian, Seattle PI, Seattle Times, Spokesman-Review, Tri-City Herald, Yakima Herald-Republic and more.

 Seattle Times Collection (NewsBank) - Search Seattle area history with The Seattle Times Integrated Collection.
 With coverage from 1985 – current, the Collection contains full-color newspaper pages, individual full-text articles and content only published online.

 - News-Tribune (NewsBank) - Explore local news, events, people, and history with the News Tribune Collection.
 Search current and archived issues with full-color newspaper pages, full-text articles and content only published online.

 - America’s GenealogyBank (NewsBank) - Search thousands of historical & current newspapers, books, as well as selected material from the American State Papers and U.S. Serial Set, the complete Social Security Death Index and more than 29 million obituaries.
 Remote access available to library cardholder.

 - ProQuest - Database of journals & newspapers abstracts, with select full-text access.
 Strengths in business & news coverage.
-Remote access available to library cardholders.
+Databases currently provided:

 - Issaquah Press (Issaquah History Museum) - Search and view digital versions of the Issaquah Press from 1907 through 2017